 NATO AND THE WARSAW PACT

-With his choice to blockade Berlin, Stalin was wrong about how the countries of the West would stick together.
-To make their friendship stronger, the Western allies made the North Atlantic Treaty Organization (NATO) in April 1949.
+To help protect themselves from more trouble from Stalin, the Western allies made the North Atlantic Treaty Organization (NATO) in 1949.
 The agreement used the idea of collective security.
-If any one of the member countries was attacked, all fight back together.
+If any one of the member countries was attacked, all agreed to fight back together.
 The original NATO members were Britain, France, Italy, the Netherlands, Belgium, Canada, Iceland, Luxembourg, Denmark, Norway, Portugal, and the United States.
 Later Greece and Turkey were added.
-These two nations were old enemies, and Turkey is a mostly Muslim nation, but they are neighbors in the Black and Mediterranean Seas.
-With Greece, Turkey, Denmark, Norway and Iceland all members of NATO, the West could keep an eye on the Soviet Navy as it came and went from the Mediterranean and Baltic Seas.
+These two countries were old enemies, and Turkey is a mostly Muslim country, but they are neighbors in the Black and Mediterranean Seas.
+With Greece, Turkey, Denmark, Norway, and Iceland all members of NATO, the West could keep an eye on the Soviet Navy as it came and went from the Mediterranean and Baltic Seas.

 When the Cold War ended in 1991, the Warsaw Pact ended.
 NATO, on the other hand, still exists today.
-It has grown and now includes some of the former Warsaw Pact nations, which current Russian leaders do not like.
+It has grown and now includes some of the old Warsaw Pact countries, which today’s Russian leaders do not like.

 CONTAINMENT IN ASIA

-The crisis in Berlin was the first test of how much Truman believed in containment, but there was never any fighting involved in the Berlin Airlift.
-In Asia, however, a long and bloody land war was to be a great test of Truman’s resolve.
+The crisis in Berlin was the first test of how much Truman believed in containment, but there was never any fighting in the Berlin Airlift.
+In Asia, however, a long land war was to be a great test of Truman’s determination.

 Unlike in Europe, containment had not gone well in Asia.
-First, and most importantly, China had fallen into communist hands.
+First, and most importantly, China had been taken over by communists.
 This was not that surprising.
-The change of China into a communist nation had begun long before the start of the Cold War.
-In fact, there had been a civil war in China since the early 1900s.
+The change of China into a communist country had started long before the Cold War.

-In 1911, some in China’s army started fighting against the Qing family’s imperial rule.
-Over the next year, different parts of China declared independence from the government and on January 1, 1912, delegates from the independent provinces elected Sun Yat-sen as the first president of the Republic of China.
-The last emperor of China, Puyi, was forced to give up the throne a month later on February 12.
-Although Sun was inaugurated in Nanjing as the first president, he was unable to keep control since leaders in many provinces also wanted power.
-Sun did not have an army of his own and over the next ten years, fighting rather than peace was common in China.
+In 1912, the Qing family of Chinese emperors lost power as leaders in different parts of the country picked Sun Yat-sen to be the first president of the Republic of China.
+Although Sun became the first president, he was unable to keep control since leaders in many provinces also wanted power.
+Sun did not have an army of his own and over the next ten years, fighting, not peace, was common in China.

-In the 1920s, Sun Yat-sen created a base in southern China and set out to join the divided nation.
-With help from the Soviet Union, he entered into an agreement with the early Communist Party of China.
-After Sun’s death from cancer in 1925, one of his followers, Chiang Kai-shek, took control of the Kuomintang, Sun’s political party, and was able to bring most of South and Central China together in a fight called the Northern Expedition.
+In the 1920s, Sun Yat-sen created a base in southern China and set out to join the divided country.
+With help from the Soviet Union, he made a deal with the growing Communist Party of China.
+After Sun’s death from cancer in 1925, one of his followers, Chiang Kai-shek, took control of the Kuomintang, Sun’s political party.
+Chiang was able to bring most of South and Central China together under his control in a fight called the Northern Expedition.
 In 1927, Chiang tried to make sure he had power and turned on the communists who had helped him.
-In 1934, pushed from their mountain bases, the communist forces started the Long March across China’s most difficult land to the northwest, where they made a base at Yan’an in Shaanxi Province.
+In 1934, pushed from their mountain bases, the communist forces started the Long March to the northwest, where they made a base in Shaanxi Province.
 During the Long March, the communists got a new leader, Mao Zedong.

-Chiang Kai-shek’s Kuomintang and Mao Zedong’s Chinese Communist Party put their fight on hold between 1937 and 1945 when they both fought against the Japanese.
+Chiang Kai-shek’s Kuomintang, or nationalists, and Mao Zedong’s Chinese Communist Party put their fight on hold between 1937 and 1945 when they both fought against the Japanese.
 After Japan lost World War II 1945, the war between the nationalists and communists started up again.

-After three years of fighting, Chiang Kai-shek and about two million Nationalist Chinese escaped from mainland China to the island of Formosa on October 1, 1949.
+After three years of fighting, Mao and the communists were about to win.
+Chiang Kai-shek and about two million Nationalist Chinese left mainland China and moved to the island of Formosa, which today we call Taiwan.
 Mao Zedong declared the People’s Republic of China with its capital in Beijing.
 In December 1949, Chiang declared Taipei, Taiwan, the temporary capital of the Republic of China.
-To this day, both the communist government in Beijing and the nationalist government in Taipei say they are the real leaders of all of China, but in reality, mainland China and the island nation of Taiwan are like two different countries.
+To this day, both the communist government in Beijing and the nationalist government in Taipei say they are the real leaders of all of China, but in reality, mainland China and the island of Taiwan are like two different countries.

 Secondary Source: Map